 - 1½ cups broth

-- 3 tbsp dried currants (add more according to your liking)
+- 3 tablespoon dried currants, (add more according to your liking)

-- 3 tbsp pine nuts (toasted) (add more according to your liking)
+- 3 tablespoon pine nuts, (toasted) (add more according to your liking)

 - ⅓ cup chopped fresh mint